The entire neck region can be damaged by whiplash.

 You have to notify the insurance company about the accident as soon as you can.
 After that, the policy will provide information about the time limits for filing a formal claim for damages.

 You may also have the right to file a personal injury lawsuit against the at-fault driver under NYC personal injury laws.
-The New York statute of limits for filing a lawsuit is three years.
+The New York statute of limitations for filing a lawsuit is three years.
 Personal injury cases take time to prepare and getting legal advice will maximize your chances of success.

 The clock begins ticking as soon as you discover you have whiplash.
 That’s why it’s important to get help quickly.
 Our lawyers at Rosenbaum & Rosenbaum, P.C. will get to work immediately to make sure you don’t lose compensation because of a technicality like missing a deadline.

 Arrange a Free Consultation With a Respected Car Crash Lawyer in NYC Today

 Are you experiencing neck or back pain after an accident in New York City?
 Whether you’re just beginning to experience pain or have already been diagnosed with whiplash, you may have the right to financial compensation.